Government Intervention in Markets

 Indirect Taxation

-Purpose: to reduce consumption of demerit goods, reduce negative externalities, and raise revenue.
+Purpose: to reduce consumption and production of demerit goods, such as tobacco or alcohol, and to generate government revenue.

 Types of Indirect Tax